Updated October 2017

 - Open Windows event log viewer on the SQL Clone server (for example, by typing eventvwr.msc from a PowerShell command window) and look at the application errors – this is often the best place to start

-- Query the sqlclone_config database, which contains an
+- Query the

 OperationMessagestable that may be helpful.

-Administering clones and images
+Administering Clones and Images

 Most clones will have a finite lifespan.
 For example, during testing, we might spin up a clone, run the tests, then immediately dispose of it.
 We can keep track of what clones exist for what data images via the Dashboard section of the SQL Clone server web app.
-From here, we can delete clones, and also delete data images, having first deleted all associated clones.
+From here, we can delete clones, and delete images, having first deleted all associated clones.